cloudControl/documentation/Platform Documentation.md

  * Git and Bazaar are the supported version control systems.
  * When you push a branch an image of your code is built ready to be deployed.
+ * Images are limited to 100mb compressed.
+Use a `.cctrlignore` file to exclude assets.

 ### Supported Version Control Systems